-Former Nixon aide John Dean to testify of ‘remarkable parallels’ to Watergate, as Dems ramp up Trump probes
+Former Nixon aide John Dean testifies of ‘remarkable parallels’ to Watergate, as GOP mocks appearance

 The hearing – which comes as House Democrats ramp up efforts to investigate the president and suggest they could move to impeach him -- is titled, “Lessons from the Mueller Report: Presidential Obstruction and Other Crimes.”

-On Sunday, Trump ripped into Democrats for attempting a “do-over” of Special Counsel Robert Mueller’s probe, while slamming Dean as “sleazebag attorney.”
+On Monday, Trump ripped into Dean.
+"Can’t believe they are bringing in John Dean, the disgraced Nixon White House Counsel who is a paid CNN contributor," Trump tweeted.
+"No Collusion - No Obstruction!
+Democrats just want a do-over which they’ll never get!"

-“Sorry, no Do Overs - Go back to work!”
-Trump tweeted of congressional Democrats.
+The Republican National Committee also tore into Dean over his testimony.
+"House Democrats are going to new lengths to baselessly smear President Trump," the RNC's Steve Guest said in a statement.
+"They are hauling in a relic from the past, John Dean, who has absolutely no connection to anything having to do with the Mueller investigation."

-Dean’s testimony kicks off what could be a dramatic week related to oversight of the Russia probe: While House Judiciary Committee Chairman Jerry Nadler announced plans Monday to hit pause on efforts to hold Attorney General Bill Barr in contempt over his refusal to turn over Russia probe-related documents, Democrats could still move forward on a separate contempt-related resolution this week to enforce subpoenas for Barr and former White House Counsel Don McGahn.
+Dean’s testimony kicks off what could be a dramatic week related to oversight of the Russia probe: Nadler announced plans Monday to hit pause on efforts to hold Attorney General Bill Barr in contempt over his refusal to turn over Russia probe-related documents, Democrats could still move forward on a separate contempt-related resolution this week to enforce subpoenas for Barr and former White House Counsel Don McGahn.

 Separately, the Democrats on the House Permanent Select Committee on Intelligence announced plans to hold an open hearing on Wednesday titled, “Lessons from the Mueller Report: Counterintelligence Implications of Volume 1.”